Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Hedging

 An investment that retains value despite a currency's diminishing value is known as an inflation hedge.
-Investing in precious metals like gold or silver, purchasing real estate, or acquiring your power sources, such as a generator or solar panels, to protect against rising energy prices are all common ways to hedge against inflation.
+Common ways to hedge against inflation include investing in precious metals like gold or silver, purchasing real estate, or acquiring power sources, such as a generator or solar panels.

 Because cryptocurrencies aren't affected by interest rates and inflation like traditional currencies, investors have recently turned to them as an inflation hedge.